danwolfgang/mt-plugin-more-custom-fields/readme.md

 * Message: administrators can edit the contents of the Message field text area, but any other use can only read the contents.
 Useful for displaying instructions or other data you don't want the user to edit.
+(Compatible with both MT4 and 5.)

 * Multi-Use Time Stamped Multi-Line Text: another mouthful of a field name, but easy to use.
 This field type provides a reusable Multi-Line text field.